 As introduced, the most recent version of the Vietnam Human Rights Act (H.R.
-1410 in the 112th Congress) would prohibit increases in many forms of U.S. non-humanitarian assistance to Vietnam unless: (1) such increases are matched by additional funding for human rights programming; and (2) Vietnam's human rights conditions are certified as improving.
-The bill would grant the President waiver authority that allows him to exempt any programs that are deemed to promote the goals of the act and/or to be in the national interests of the United States.
-H.R.
-1410 also declares it U.S. policy to increase Radio Free Asia's anti-jamming funding, would require the submission of a stand-alone human rights report for Vietnam, and calls for the expansion of education, cultural, and legislative exchanges with Vietnam.
+1897 in the 112th Congress) would prohibit increases in many forms of U.S. non-humanitarian assistance to Vietnam unless (a) Vietnam's human rights conditions are certified as improving, or (b) the President issues a waiver and such increases in aid are matched by increases in funding for certain types of human rights, rule of law, and anti-jamming programs.
+The bill explicitly exempts specific categories of assistance such as dioxin remediation and HIV/AIDS programs, and it would grant the President waiver authority that allows him to exempt any programs that are deemed to promote the goals of the act and/or to be in the national interests of the United States.
+Among other items, H.R.
+1897 also states that the sense of Congress is that the United States should not reduce Vietnamese language services of the Voice of America and Radio Free Asia; that Vietnam should be redesignated as a country of particular concern for religious freedom; and that Vietnam's activities to combat human trafficking are insufficient to justify its elevation to "Tier 2" status in the State Department's annual trafficking in persons report.
+The act would require the State Department to file an annual report to Congress on various items.48

 Proponents of the Vietnam Human Rights Act argue that additional pressure should be placed on the Vietnamese government to improve its human rights record.
-Critics have argued that the bill could chill the recent warming of bilateral political and security ties and could weaken economic reformers in ongoing domestic political battles inside Vietnam.
+Critics have argued that the bill could chill the warming of bilateral political and security ties and could weaken economic reformers in ongoing domestic political battles inside Vietnam.